 This profile is part of a investor education campaign.
-The profile provides detailed information which was sourced and approved by Global Energy Metals in order to help investors make better investment decisions.
+The profile provides detailed information which was sourced and approved by Global Energy Metals Corporation in order to help investors make better investment decisions.
 The Company’s support of Investing News Network ensures we can continue to bring you unbiased, independent news and information.

 Resource Investing News Featured Stock

 Global Energy Metals Corporation (TSXV:GEMC) is building the world’s first “Battery Minerals Project Bank” of advanced-stage, near-production and producing mining projects to supply cobalt and other battery materials to the growing rechargeable battery market.

 Global Energy Metals’ management is well-versed in the battery metals supply chain and markets, and the company has developed a strong network of partnerships and relationships with leading battery component manufacturers and other downstream users of battery-related metals.
 The company is leveraging that alongside the expertise of its world-class partners to evaluate and select high quality assets and build shareholder value.

 Global Energy Metals’ flagship property is its wholly-owned Werner Lake Cobalt Project in Ontario, Canada.
 A past producer with significant potential for resource upgrading and expansion, Werner Lake is one of the only primary cobalt projects in North America.
 The company is planning to update and complete a NI 43-101 compliant resource for the project and metallurgical test work to determine the viability of producing grade cobalt chemicals.

 Global Energy Metals is working to finalize a listing on the TSX Venture Exchange.
 In September 2016, the company completed an oversubscribed Pre-IPO private placement.